espocrm/documentation/administration/webhooks.md

 Administrator can manage webhooks at Administration > Webhooks.
 It's possible to remove, edit or create webhooks there.

 ## Events

+Note: The list of available entity types can be obtained at Administration > Entity Manager.

 ### ENTITY_TYPE.create